 K1 CO1 Student will master the basic concepts of Databases K2 CO2 Student will have high level understanding of relational model and SQL. К3 CO3 Student will be proficient in data Normalization K4 CO4 Students will understand security concept and informational retrieval.
+K5 CO5 Students will understand an analyze the technology in CloudDatabase

-Overview of Database Systems: Managing data-File System versus a DBMS-Advantages of DBMS-Describing and storing data in a DBMS -Database design: Database design and ER diagrams-Entities, Attributes and Entity sets-Relationship and relationship sets-Additional features of the E-R model-Conceptual design with E-R model-Logical database design-Introduction to Views-Destroying altering tables and views.
+Overview of Database Systems: Managing data-File System versus DBMS-Advantages of DBMS-Describing and storing data in a DBMS -Database design: Database design and ER diagrams-Entities, Attributes and Entity sets-Relationship and relationship sets-Additional features of the E-R model-Conceptual design with E-R model-Logical database design-Introduction to Views-Destroying altering tables and views.